-The Company capitalizes the costs related to solar power projects in various stages of development prior to entering into a definitive sales agreement for the solar power project and classifies these costs as project assets on the consolidated balance sheets when the criteria in ASC 360-10-45-9 are met.
-If not met, the Company reclassifies them to property, plant and equipment, unless the delay in the period required to complete the sale is caused by events or circumstances beyond the Company's control.
+The Company capitalizes costs related to solar power projects in various stages of development prior to entering into a definitive sales agreement for the solar power project, and classifies these costs as project assets on the consolidated balance sheets when the criteria in ASC 360-10-45-9 are met.
+If criteria are not met, the Company reclassifies these capitalized costs to property, plant and equipment, unless the delay in the period required to complete the sale is caused by events or circumstances beyond the Company's control.